 Rick’s practice focuses on financial services and commercial litigation, copyright and trademark litigation, and media law.
-He has represented both large and small businesses in contract and warranty disputes, banks in check fraud litigation and loan defaults, newspapers in battles over public meetings and public records, and athletes seeking to protect and enforce their trademark rights.
+Rick has more than 20 years of experience representing banks in consumer dispute litigation, including cases involving check fraud, employee embezzlement, wire and ACH fraud, debit card fraud, business email compromise, elder financial exploitation, and discrimination.
+Rick has also represented both large and small businesses in contract and warranty disputes, trucking companies in accident claims, newspapers in battles over public meetings and public records, and athletes seeking to protect and enforce their trademark rights.

 Prior to joining McGuireWoods, Rick worked in the Office of the State Attorney in Orlando, Florida; the Education Section of the North Carolina Department of Justice; The Detroit Free Press in Detroit, Michigan; and The Dispatch in Lexington, North Carolina.

 A native of Lexington, North Carolina, Rick is a Morehead Scholar and an Eagle Scout.

 - Obtained summary judgment for a banking client in a case involving a large dollar wire transfer received by the bank that was induced by business email compromise.

 - Led a team investigating allegations of fraudulent sales practices and advised a banking client on remediation of affected customers and employment decisions for involved employees.